IBM/data-prep-kit/transforms/language/doc_chunk/README.md

-# chunk documents Transform
+# Chunk documents Transform

-This transform is chunking documents from their JSON representation to a list of chunks.
+This transform is chunking documents.
+It supports multiple _chunker modules_.
-It relies on documents converted with the Docling library in the [pdf2parquet transform](../pdf2parquet), which provides the required JSON structure.
+More details as well as a description of the parameters can be found in the [python/README.md](python/README.md).

 * [python](python/README.md) - provides the base python-based transformation